How to Listen Effectively and Positively

 There are many barriers to effective listening.
 Here are a few of them:

 - Different priorities.

 How to Listen Better

 Listening can be tough work.
-My brother in law has counselled AIDs patients.
+My brother-in-law has counselled AIDs patients.
 He said, “It was the hardest thing he ever did.”
 Unfortunately, few managers or people in general want to put in the effort.
-Often the only reason employees say they don’t feel appreciated is because no one listens to them.
+Often the only reason employees say they do not feel appreciated is because no one listens to them.
 Therefore, the lack of listening costs businesses millions of dollars a year in poor morale.

-In conclusion, first you have to want to listen.
+In conclusion, first you must want to listen.
 However, there are other techniques that help.
-For instance see the items below.
+For instance, see the items below.

 GIVE THIS VIDEO A THUMBS UP IF YOU LIKE.
 Please share it with others in your network.

 Go here for your: LISTENING CHECKLIST and GUIDE.

 Also, do you want to accelerate your leadership and coaching skills?
 See this complimentary guide: Coaching for Results.